-In 1959, the late Dr. G. W. King and the Union Baptist Church in Hopewell ordained Rev. Harris into the ministry.
+In 1959, the late Dr. George W. King and Union Baptist Church in Hopewell ordained Rev. Harris into the ministry.
 He began his spiritual call at First Baptist Church, Bermuda Hundred in Chesterfield, Virginia where he was pastor for ten years.
-He also led the congregation at Gilfield Baptist Church, Ivor, Virginia for thirty-three years; and preached his last sermon as pastor of Union Baptist on Sunday, December 16, 2007 after forty-six years as minister.
-During his ministry, Rev. Harris preached an estimated 3,156 sermons, baptized around 900 people, married about 391couples, christened more than 650 babies, and eulogized at more than 278 funerals.
+He also led the congregation at Gilfield Baptist Church, Ivor, Virginia for 33 years; and preached his last sermon as pastor of Union Baptist on Sunday, December 16, 2007 after 46 years as pastor.
+He is now Pastor Emeritus of Union Baptist.

-A strong social, political, and religious consciousness led Rev. Harris to affiliate with and hold office in the following organizations: Hopewell Chapter of the National Association for the Advancement of Colored People (NAACP), President; Carter G. Woodson PTA, President; Hopewell Ministerial Association, President/Secretary; National Southern Christian Leadership Conference (SCLC), Vice President; Virginia State Unit of SCLC, President; Moses Life Insurance Association, President; Shiloh Lodge #33 (Prince Hall Affiliated), Worshipful Master; Union Baptist Sunday School, Teacher/Superintendent; Lily of the Valley Chapter #44 (Order of Eastern Star), Worthy Patron; Virginia State Advisory Committee to the U.S. Commission on Civil Rights, Vice Chairman; Bethany Baptist Association and Allied Bodies, Moderator/Executive Director; Virginia State University Non-Boarding Students, Counselor; Virginia Council on Human Relations, State Coordinator; and Hopewell City Council, Vice Mayor/Mayor.
+Strong social, political, and religious consciousness led Rev. Harris to affiliate with and hold office in the following organizations: Hopewell Chapter of the National Association for the Advancement of Colored People (NAACP), President; Carter G. Woodson Parent-Teacher Association (PTA), President; Hopewell Ministerial Association, Secretary/President; Hopewell Improvement Association (HIA), Vice President/President; National Southern Christian Leadership Conference (SCLC), Board of Directors/Vice President; Virginia State Unit of SCLC, President; Moses Life Insurance Association, President; Shiloh Lodge #33 (Prince Hall Affiliated), Worshipful Master; Union Baptist Sunday School, Teacher/Superintendent; Lily of the Valley Chapter #44 (Order of Eastern Star), Worthy Patron; Virginia State Advisory Committee to the U.S. Commission on Civil Rights, Vice Chairman; Bethany Baptist Association and Allied Bodies, Moderator; Virginia State University Non-Boarding Students, Counselor; Virginia Council on Human Relations, Director; and Hopewell City Council, Councilman/Vice Mayor/Mayor.

-Ruth Jones Harris, his loving wife of sixty-five years, passed away on May 22, 2011.
-Rev. Harris continues to reside in Hopewell with the support of his six children: Curtis, Jr. (Newnan, GA), Kenneth (Hopewell, VA), Michael (Ft.
-Washington, MD), Joanne (Virginia Beach, VA), Karen (Fayetteville, GA), and Michelle (Upper Marlboro, MD).
-The Harris Connection (as the family is proudly called) also includes three daughter-in-laws, two son-in-laws, 22 grandchildren, 22 great grandchildren, and one great-great grandchild.
+Ruth Jones Harris, his loving wife of 65 years, passed away on May 22, 2011.
+Rev. Harris continues to reside in Hopewell with the support of his six children: Curtis, Jr. (Newnan, GA), Kenneth (Hopewell, VA), Michael (Upper Marlboro, MD), Joanne (Virginia Beach, VA), Karen (Fayetteville, GA), and Michelle (Upper Marlboro, MD).
+The Harris Connection, as the family proudly calls itself, also includes three daughter-in-laws, two son-in-laws, 21 grandchildren, 26 great grandchildren, and one great-great grandchild.

-Through the years, Rev. Harris' persistence as a courageous veteran in the war against racial and social injustice has prevailed.
-He has been described as possessing an open heart that is touched by the needs of all humanity.
-His tireless effort, humanitarian spirit, and unwavering determination are captured in the lyrics of Rev. Harris' favorite Negro spiritual: If I can help somebody as I pass along.
+Curtis Harris has been deliberate, yet courageous in his life choices with a keen awareness of man's imperfections.
+The war-torn veteran can be described as one who possesses an open heart that is touched by the needs of all humanity.
+His tireless effort, humanitarian spirit, and unwavering determination are captured in the lyrics of his favorite Negro spiritual: If I can help somebody as I pass along.
 If I can cheer somebody with a word or a song.
-If I can show somebody they're traveling wrong.
-Then my living shall not be in vain.
+If I can show somebody they're traveling wrong; then my living shall not be in vain.